maddbuzz/frontend-project-46/README.md

 A difference calculator is a program that determines the difference between two data structures.
 This is a popular task for which there are many online services, such as http://www.jsondiff.com/.
 A similar mechanism is used when outputting tests or when automatically tracking changes in configuration files.

-Utility features:
+Features:

-Support for different input formats: yaml, json
+- support for different input formats: yaml, json
-Report generation in the form of plain text, stylish and json
+- report generation in the form of plain text, stylish and json

 ## System requirements